tfsumon/byteboltsec-hugo-test/content/english/blog/dark-web-monitoring-tools.md

 image: "images/blog/dark-web-monitoring-tools.png"
 description: "Discover the best dark web monitoring tools.
 Learn what tools to use to monitor the dark web for your company's data."
 author: "Breachsense"
-h1: "The 10 best dark web monitoring tools"
+h1: "The 10 Best Dark Web Monitoring Tools"
 intro1: "1.
 Breachesense<br>2.
 Zerofox<br>3.
 SpyCloud<br>4.
 Heroic<br>5.
 HackNotice<br>6.
 Have I Been Pwned<br>7.
 Cyber Intelligence House<br>8.
 Constella Intelligence<br>9.
 Flashpoint<br>10.
 Flare"
 intro2: "Have you been burned by bad dark web monitoring tools that were nothing but snake oil?"
 intro3: "Want a way to differentiate between the wheat and the chaff?"